Keep Yourself Safe

 - Reinforce the importance of the ‘buddy system’

-- Children need to be told that their safety is important and that they can play a big part in staying safe.
-Encourage your children to always report back to you about strange or frightening things that happen
+- Children need to be told their safety is important and that they can play a part in staying safe.
+Encourage your children to always report strange or frightening things to you

 - Encourage an open dialogue with your children – tell them that you will not be angry with them about things that may scare or concern them